BBGMoura/obsidian-software/Projects/booking-system/booking-system.md

 - [ ] error code model when start with 0 it is user
 - [ ] when start with 1 it is..
 - [ ] excetra for each model i made in chronological order?
+- [ ] change of heart dont rllt need a code

 ## Testing